jdhao/nvim-config/docs/README.md

 ## Windows

-The easiest way to install Neovim on Windows is via chocolatey.
+The easiest way to install Nvim on Windows is via chocolatey.
 First, install chocolatey.
 Then we can install neovim easily using the following command:

 ```